Powerlearnproject/se-assignment-2-introduction-to-software-engineering-Reithi24/README.md

 3. Prefective Maintenance:-It focuses onimproving the functionality,perfomance of the software to enhance its value to users.
 4. Preventive Maintenance:-It involves proactively identifying and adressing potential issuesin the softwarebefore they cause problems.

+Why is maintenance an essential part of the software lifecycle?
+-It ensures that the software remains functional,secure and upto date over time.

 What are some ethical issues that software engineers might face?
 How can software engineers ensure they adhere to ethical standards in their work?
 Submission Guidelines:

+What are some ethical issues that software engineers might face?:Submission Guidelines:
+-Privancy Concerns:-Ensuring privancy is maintained and protected.
+-Security:-Bullding secure systems to prevent unauthorized access and threats.
+-Bias and Fairness;-Ensuring that algolithms and systems are not biased against certain group of people.
+-Transparency:-Being transparent about how software functions and its potential impact on users and society.
+-Accountability:-Taking responsibility for the consequences of software failures and mitigation potential harm.
 Your answers should be well-structured, concise, and to the point.
 Provide real-world examples or case studies wherever possible.
 Cite any references or sources you use in your answers.